nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 #### Power C.H.I.P.
 Pro

 C.H.I.P.
 Pro may be able to be powered through a computer's USB port for a short amount of time but it will need more current as you go forward.
-Power C.H.I.P.
-Pro through the **micro USB port using an AC adapter** (we recommend getting one that supplies 12V and 3 amps).
+A reliable way to power C.H.I.P.
+Pro is through the **micro USB port using an AC adapter** (we recommend getting one that supplies 12V and 3 amps).

 #### Solder Headers to C.H.I.P.
 Pro